Novavax volunteers offered two approved travel jabs

 People who took part in trials of Covid vaccines which haven't been approved yet will be offered two doses of another vaccine from next week, health officials say.

-This means more than 15,000 volunteers who received Novavax or other jabs will be finally able to travel abroad.
+This means more than 15,000 volunteers who received Novavax or other jabs will finally be able to travel abroad.

 An eight-week gap is needed between the third and fourth doses.